-On April 12, 2016, the Corporation released the "Molto" app, a new digital newsstand that gives users unlimited access to the full content of all of the Corporation's magazines on their tablets and smartphones via payment of a monthly subscription fee.

-In the short term, TVA is looking to strengthen and expand its trademarks' visibility on digital platforms to diversify its offer to readers and advertisers.
-As such, TVA offers digital versions of 16 of its magazines available on mobile platforms, tablets and computers on IOS and Androïd.
+Since 2016, the Corporation offers the "Molto" app, a digital newsstand that gives users unlimited access to the full content of all of the Corporation's magazines on their tablets and smartphones via payment of a monthly subscription fee.
+As such, TVA offers digital versions of its magazines available on mobile platforms, tablets and computers on IOS and Androïd.
+Those publications are also available on PressReader and Zinio platforms.